 In 1905 the firemen built the Waterloo Firemen’s Park.
 The park had a baseball field, a pavilion, restrooms, and eventually a Carousel.
 In 1984 the City of Waterloo bought the park from the Firemen.
-The firemen, both active and retired, continued to voluntrily run and keep up the park.
-The Fire Department then essentially became two separate entities; one was the active members who responded to calls and the other the Firemen's Park Board who managed the park operations.
-For years Waterloo Fire Company operated the Fireman's Park Board and the active members along with retired members and community members volunteered their time to maintain and run the park.
+The firemen, both active and retired, continued to voluntarily run and keep up the park.
 In 2016 the City of Waterloo took over Fireman's Park management under their newly formed Parks Commission.

 In 1963 a new Fire Station, City Hall and Police Station building was built.
 The Fire Station had three apparatus bays, a meeting room, kitchen, radio room, and an area for the fireman to relax after a calls.
 This Fire Station was located on North Monroe Street, on the site of the present day City Hall.
 In 1964 a Federal Fire Siren was installed, it sounded to alert firemen to respond to the station for a fire call.